 - FDA MedWatch at 1-800-FDA-1088, and

 There is a pregnancy exposure registry that monitors the outcomes of females who take REVLIMID during pregnancy, or if their male partner takes REVLIMID and they are exposed during pregnancy.
-You can enroll in this registry by calling Celgene Corporation at the phone number listed above.
+You can enroll in this registry by calling Celgene Corporation, a Bristol Myers Squibb company, at the phone number listed above.

 REVLIMID can pass into human semen: